Comprehensive Guide on Setting the Timer on the Nikon D5100

 5. Review Settings:

-If the timer function is not working, ensure that the camera is set to the correct mode.
-Check that you have selected the timer option and confirmed it with the ‘OK’ button.
+In the event the timer function does not work, ensure the camera is set in proper mode.
+Check that you have selected the timer option and confirmed it by hitting the ‘OK’ button.

 1. Aperture Priority Mode (A):